 3. Exercise for 30 Minutes a Day

 Exercise plays a major role in lowering cholesterol.
-As your metabolism rises during exercise, your liver creates more of the healthy HDL cholesterol and clears away more LDL cholesterol—particularly the small-pattern LDL that puts you at a higher risk for heart disease.
-Heart healthy exercise also helps you lose weight, and excess weight often mean excess cholesterol.
+As your metabolism rises during exercise, your liver creates more of the healthy HDL cholesterol and clears away more LDL cholesterol—particularly the small-pattern LDL that leads to an imbalanced inflammation response.
+Heart healthy exercise can also help you lose weight, and excess weight often mean excess cholesterol.

 To reap the cholesterol-lowering benefits of exercise, you want to get at least 30 minutes of physical activity per day.
 It doesn’t have to be vigorous exercise; walking and dancing are both fine.
 The important thing is to keep active.

 In addition, adopting a simple weight-training program can also benefit those with cardiovascular health concerns.
-Studies indicate that strength training can lower blood pressure, decrease cholesterol, and increase cardiovascular endurance.
+Studies indicate that strength training can maintain healthy blood pressure, cholesterol, and cardiovascular endurance.

-Adding key nutritional supplements to your daily regimen can go a long way toward supporting healthy cholesterol, including:
+Adding key nutritional supplements to your daily regimen can go a long way toward supporting healthy cholesterol and keeping levels in a normal, healthy range, including:

-- Omega-3s: Also known as “essential” fatty acids (EFAs) because they are essential for life, omega-3s help promote normal triglyceride levels as well as healthy HDL levels.
+- Omega-3s: Also known as “essential” fatty acids (EFAs) because they are essential for life, omega-3s help maintain normal triglyceride levels as well as healthy HDL levels.

-- Niacin (vitamin B3): This fantastic nutrient can really have an impact in helping you increase healthy HDL, as well as lower both triglycerides and the dangerous LDL cholesterol subtype known as Lp(a).
+- Niacin (vitamin B3): This fantastic nutrient can really have an impact in helping support healthy HDL, as well as keep both triglycerides and the LDL cholesterol subtype known as Lp(a) in a healthy range.

-- Policosanol: This waxy substance derived from sugar has been shown to help lower both total and LDL cholesterol levels.
+- Policosanol: This waxy substance derived from sugar has been shown to help maintain both total and LDL cholesterol levels.

 - Delta Tocotrienol: A member of the vitamin E family, tocotrienol compounds occur naturally in plants to protect the carotenoids from degradation.
-The latest research shows that delta tocotrienol is particularly effective for reducing overall cholesterol, and more importantly to lower Lp(a).
+The latest research shows that delta tocotrienol is particularly effective for maintaining overall cholesterol levels in a healthy range, and more importantly levels of Lp(a).

-- Garlic: This potent antioxidant protects LDL cholesterol from free-radical oxidation.
+- Garlic: Garlic contains potent antioxidants that help protect LDL cholesterol from free-radical oxidation.

 5. Lose Weight

 Shedding unwanted pounds is a powerful tool to raise your levels of helpful HDL cholesterol.
-To lose weight, avoid processed foods, refined carbohydrates, sugar, and trans-fats, and follow my recommended Pan Asian Modified Mediterranean (PAMM) Diet.
+Some strategies to lose weight: avoid/limit processed foods, refined carbohydrates, sugar, and trans-fats, and follow my highly suggested Pan Asian Modified Mediterranean (PAMM) Diet.

-Another safe, fast, and inexpensive way to lose weight is to give the ketogenic diet a try.
-With this diet plan, you restrict your carbohydrate intake to 5%, proteins to 20%, and increase fats to 75%.
-More and more studies are showing that this diet is effective not only for weight loss but also for reducing LDL cholesterol levels and triglycerides and increasing good HDL.2
+Another safe, fast, and inexpensive strategy to lose weight is to give the ketogenic diet a try.
+With this diet plan, you restrict your carbohydrate intake to 5-10%, proteins to 10-20%, and increase fats to 70-80%.
+More and more studies are showing that this diet is effective not only for weight loss but also for reducing LDL cholesterol levels and triglycerides, as well as increasing good HDL.

 6. Reduce Stress

-Many people don’t know this, but stress can raise your cholesterol.
-Plus, being under constant stress can cause inflammation of the arteries.
-The good news is that by managing your stress, you can keep your heart healthy.
+Uncontrolled stress is an important negative contributor to health overall and that of your heart.
+The good news is that by managing your stress, you can help to keep your heart healthy.
 Some good stress management techniques include exercise, yoga, meditation, and T’ai Chi.

 7. Quit Smoking